 These three tests will tell us if the Holy Spirit is living in us, but be aware that there is not an instantaneous change from living in the flesh to living in the Spirit.
-This change in us occurs not because we get "more" of the Holy Spirit, because we receive all of the Holy Spirit when we are saved.
+These changes in us occur not because we get "more" of the Holy Spirit, because we receive all of the Holy Spirit when we are saved.
 The change occurs as we allow the Holy Spirit to take control of more and more of our lives.

 Often, a new believer will have an instantaneous victory over an old sin, but many sins will remain for each believer to overcome.
 Sometimes in the sanctification process, we do not even know how to pray, but the Holy Spirit helps us.
 "In the same way, the Spirit helps us in our weakness.
 We do not know what we ought to pray for, but the Spirit himself intercedes for us through wordless groans."
 (Romans 8:26)

 There are also false tests to see if the Holy Spirit is living in us.
 The first church I joined after I was saved insisted that no one could be saved unless they spoke in tongues.
-I have seen Christians seek other signs, such as, being slain in the Spirit and holy laughter.
+I have seen Christians seek other signs such as being slain in the Spirit and holy laughter.
 While these may be harmless, they also distract people from the more important and meaningful processes of sanctification and of developing spiritual gifts.
-The Corinthian church had a lot of trouble with seeking after sign gifts.
-Paul wrote three chapters, 1 Corinthians 12-14, to instruct them how to use their spiritual gifts properly.
+The Holy Spirit does not glorify itself.
+It gives glory and honor to the Father and the Son.
+The Corinthian church had a lot of trouble with people seeking after sign gifts to show how spiritual they were.
+Paul wrote three chapters, 1 Corinthians 12-14, to instruct them how to use spiritual gifts properly.